trychlos/pwix-tenants-manager/README.md

 - `scopedManagerRole`

     The name of the role which holds the scoped management for a tenant, defaulting to `SCOPED_TENANT_MANAGER`.

+- `serverAllExtend`

+    A server-side function which comes to extend the content of the 'tenantsAll' publication.

+    The function get the current entity item as its unique argument and returns a Promise when finished with its job.

+    Defaults to `null`.

 - `serverTabularExtend`